x-square/analytics/23-07-research-terms.md

 format: html
 ---

-`This document covers essential user research terms for both researchers and non-researchers`
+`This document covers user research terms for both researchers and non-researchers`

 Knowing the terms in user research is important because it allows clear communication, efficient planning and informed decision-making.
 It helps researchers interpret findings accurately and stay updated with the latest trends.
 For non-researchers, understanding these terms enables meaningful engagement and contributes to user-centred design, leading to better products and services for users.